 Read online or download

-You can Download the e-book to your own device, for which you may need specific software or an app, for example:
+If you can't work online, you can download the e-book to your own device.
+You may need specific software or an app, for example:

 - Adobe Digital Editions - software for PCs and Macs

 - BlueFire Reader - app for tablets and smartphones.

 When you download e-books from some providers to a PC or Mac, you will be asked to download e-reader software, for example Adobe Digital Editions.